slowernews/wisdom-tldr/README.md

 price vs value ??

 ===
 ###On investment

+Spend less, a lot less, than you make.
+Stay liquid.
+Never invest in anything you can’t sell in 30 days.

 > *'The safest way to double your money is to fold it over once and put it in your pocket.' -- Kin Hubbard*